Why Online Reviews are Good for Business

 Many business owners and marketing folks we talk to, express concerns about “fake reviews.”
 It would be possible, of course, for one of your competitors, or even a disgruntled former employee, or maybe even a dissatisfied customer to post a very negative review of your business/organization.
 Alternatively, it’s also possible that people would contract or ask others to write overwhelmingly positive reviews about a business or organization.
 So, how are you supposed to figure out what’s real and what’s fake?
 If you ever think you or someone else is subject to a fake review, or reviews, you can flag inappropriate reviews on the page.
 It may take some time, but Google will act on it.

-- if you visit a Google+ page, and you see All 5s for the reviews, this doesn’t mean they’re all fake, it means you should look a little closer.
+All 5s Using Google+ as the sample – has a 0 to 5 review scale.
+If you visit a Google+ page, and you see All 5s for the reviews, this doesn’t mean they’re all fake, it means you should look a little closer.
 There are other things to look at, and questions you should ask yourself:

-- what do the reviews say?
-Do they seem to each have a bit of personality and individual voice, or do they all sound like a brochure?
+- What do the reviews say?
+Do they seem to have a bit of personality and individual voice, or do they all sound like a brochure?

 Not a Restaurant or Hotel?
 Your Business Can Still Benefit from Reviews